 Time and time again, Moses had to deal with a murmuring congregation that would not trust God’s plan.
 It took a toll on Moses (Numbers 14:27).
 Be careful about spending too much time with murmurers and complainers because eventually, it will impact your spirit.

 The entire Israelite army was reduced to hiding in fear because of one Goliath (1 Samuel 17).
 Scary obstacles still paralyze people today, and they will keep us from living victoriously if we aren’t careful.

 We all know them!
 And they wear us out if we get too focused on them.
-Often they come and go as if they are genuine and just the weight of knowing who and what they really are causes frustration in the sincere Christians life.
+They often come and go as if they are genuine, and just the weight of knowing who and what they really are causes frustration in the sincere Christian’s life.
 Don’t allow hypocrites to distract you from the genuine.

 5. Slow Moving Miracles

-When Jesus healed the ten lepers he told them to go and show themselves to the priest, but their miracle was not yet apparent (Luke 17:11-19).
-As they walked in obedience, it became clear to them that a miracle had occurred in their bodies.
-Sometimes miracles are slow moving and we have to walk in obedience for a season without any real proof of God’s power.
-This can be discouraging but if we keep walking we will see the miracle come to pass.
+When Jesus healed the ten lepers, he told them to go and show themselves to the priest, but their miracle was not yet apparent (Luke 17:11-19).
+As they walked in obedience, it became clear that a miracle had occurred in their bodies.
+Sometimes miracles are slow-moving, and we have to walk in obedience for a season without any real proof of God’s power.
+This can be discouraging, but if we keep walking, we will see the miracle come to pass.

 6. Strange Miracles

 Jesus was often unorthodox in his methodology.
 It must have seemed strange when he spit in the mud and rubbed it on a blind man’s face (John 9:6).
 I mean, who wants to walk around city walls for seven days straight?
 But God sometimes does things in ways that seem odd to us.
 How many people have missed out on what God has for them because they faltered at His instructions?

 7. Reoccurring Enemies & Familiar Battles